 Would you treat your home any differently if you owned it rather than rented it?
 Hopefully not.
 Your home is your home and should be treated well, no matter if you are renting or the owner.
 Work with your landlord to keep your home well-maintained and looking sharp.
 This includes keeping a home looking new, especially if pets are involved.

 Breaking a lease goes beyond major violations like cutting out early, subletting without permission, or not paying rent.
 There are less severe violations that are also important.
 It’s yet another reason you must go through your lease and understand all of the terms that have been outlined in the document.

-Great tenants deserve great landlords and vice-versa.
-Follow these rental tips to uphold your end of the bargain and be a model tenant that any landlord would love to have.
+Great residents deserve great landlords and vice-versa.
+Follow these rental tips to uphold your end of the bargain and be a model resident that any landlord would love to have.

 At the end of the day, it is essential for you to come to the table prepared, review the lease closely, keep records of payment, request repairs, and respect the property.
 Following these tips for renting a house can help you to have a successful renting experience.